 Applications for the 2020 Asia Reporting Fellowship have now closed.

-The Judith Neilson Institute for Journalism and Ideas and the Journalism and Media Studies Centre at Hong Kong University will undertake its second Asia Reporting Fellowship in June, this time to Indonesia.
+JNI and the Journalism and Media Studies Centre at The University of Hong Kong will undertake its second Asia Reporting Fellowship in 2020, this time to Indonesia.

 The fellowship will take early to mid-career journalists on a two-week program of activities that will help deepen their knowledge of the history, politics and culture of Australia’s largest neighbour.

 Fellows will meet academics, political and civil society representatives and journalists.
 The program will include seminars, visits to newsrooms and important political and cultural institutions.
 It will also take fellows outside the capital to see Indonesia’s diverse culture, people and geography.
 Reporters will have a chance to do their own reporting, in some cases, with local Indonesian reporters.

 Economy airfares, accommodation and sundry expenses will be covered by the Institute.

 To apply, please submit your CV and a cover letter detailing:

 - Your interest and/or experience in Indonesia and Asia